wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - `relayProvider` - The relayer network which will deliver the request.
 Here we use the default provider.
 - `targetChain` - Wormhole chainId where the messages should be sent.
 This is not the same as the EVM Network ID!
 - `targetContract` - Contract address on targetChain where the messages should be sent.
 This is in the 32-byte Wormhole address format.
-- `refundAddress` - Address (in Wormhole format) on **targetChain** where any remaining computeBudget should be sent once execution of receiveWormholeMessages is complete.
+- `refundAddress` - Address (in Wormhole format) on **targetChain** where any remaining maxTransactionFee should be sent once execution of receiveWormholeMessages is complete.
 - `maxTransactionFee` - this specifies the maximum amount of funds (in sourceChain wei) that should be utilized to execute receiveWormholeMessages on the targetChain.
 If the maxTransactionFee is exceeded during contract execution you will enter a **delivery failure** state.
 Any unused budget is sent to the refundAddress.
 - `receiverValue` - this amount (in sourceChain wei) is converted to targetChain native funds at the rate specified by the RelayProvider and passed to `receiveWormholeMessages` on the target chain when the delivery happens.
 This is useful for covering small fees encountered during execution on the target chain.